-Substantive Roles
+Substantive Roles:

-4.1.
 All paid and voluntary roles which require a criminal record check must clearly state this in both the job/role description and any advertisement for the role.
 Checks should be undertaken as part of the recruitment process, they must be completed prior to the individual commencing the role and to be used to make a safer recruitment decision about the individual's suitability for the position.

-Supporting Roles
+Supporting Roles:

-4.2.
-If AIUK requires support from individuals (staff, volunteers, activists etc) to undertake a regulated activity that is in addition to their substantive role, we will request criminal record checks to be in place prior to the individual commencing the support.
+If AIUK requires support from individuals (colleagues, volunteers, activists etc) to undertake a regulated activity that is in addition to their substantive role, we will request criminal record checks to be in place prior to the individual commencing the support.
 The criminal record check is to be used to make a safer recruitment decision about that individual's suitability for the additional supporting role.

-Temporary Roles
+Temporary Roles:

-4.3.
-If there is a staff member, volunteer or activist taking on a temporary/short-term role, for example a freelancer for a specific project, whether they need a criminal record check will depend on their role in the same way a permanent individual would.
+If there is a colleague, volunteer or activist taking on a temporary/short-term role, for example a freelancer for a specific project, whether they need a criminal record check will depend on their role in the same way a permanent individual would.
 If there are questions about their role a discussion can be had with the safeguarding manager to assess what is required.

-Subsequent Checks
+Subsequent Checks:

-- 4.4.
 Criminal record checks should be renewed or checked every three years or where we become aware of new information.
 AIUK reserve the right to carry out repeat checks in line with safer recruitment guidelines.
-Staff, volunteers and lead activists have a responsibility to inform the organisation of any information that is likely to impact their disclosure status and their ability to work in regulated activity. - 4.5.
-Where staff have joined the update service, staff will need to pay for this annually and it can be expensed when the charge is due.
-Due to annual payment, with consent checks can be carried out by the staff responsible for doing the checks at the time the charge is paid.
+Colleagues, board members, volunteers and lead activists have a responsibility to inform the organisation of any information that is likely to impact their disclosure status and their ability to work in regulated activity.

+Where individuals have joined the update service, they will need to pay for this annually and it can be expensed when the charge is due.
+Due to annual payment, with consent checks can be carried out by the colleagues responsible for doing the checks at the time the charge is paid.
 Checks should still happen at a minimum of every three years, but by using this service, with consent from the individual checks can happen at the time of the annual payment.